 - 3 acres of wetland habitat with integrated green infrastructure

 - Outdoor amphitheater built on a relocated (moved slightly east) Mount University

 - 2 miles of multi-purpose trail that will connect with West Park and other neighboring paths

 - Additional spaces for outdoor learning and community building

 Stay Informed About Campus Master Plan Progress

-Contact Stacey Summitt-Mann, Director of Campus & Community, at email@example.com or Adrianne Glidewell Smith, Director of Annual Fund & Alumni Relations, at firstname.lastname@example.org with questions about this plan or to stay informed about its progress.
+Contact Stacey Summitt-Mann, Assistant Head of School, at firstname.lastname@example.org or Adrianne Glidewell Smith, Director of Advancement, at email@example.com with questions about this plan or to stay informed about its progress.